Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Introduction

-Furthermore, GRB 230307A is the second-brightest long-duration GRB ever detected, and it also exhibits a rare association with a kilonova.
-Theoretical interpretations of this event range from a compact binary merger \citep{Levan2024, Liu_2025} to alternative scenarios involving a collapsar \citep{2025arXiv250903003R} or a NS- WD merger with a long-lived magnetar engine \citep{Wang_2024, Arunachalam_2025}.
-Still, a possibility of kilonova originating from a collapsing massive star, that would have angular momentum slightly less that a typical long GRB progenitor, was discussed \citep{2019Natur.569..241S}.
-The r-process enriched collapsar model was used to fit the lightcurves of GRB 2011211A, albeit they exhibited high degeneracies among the parameters and required exceptionally high velocities of ejecta \citep{Barnes_2023}.
+Furthermore, GRB 230307A is the second-brightest long-duration GRB ever detected, and exhibits a rare association with a kilonova.
+Theoretical interpretations of this event range from a compact binary merger \citep{Levan2024, Liu_2025} to alternative scenarios involving a collapsar \citep{2025arXiv250903003R} or an NS- WD merger with a long-lived magnetar engine \citep{Wang_2024, Arunachalam_2025}.
+The possibility of a kilonova originating from a collapsing massive star, with angular momentum slightly lower than that of a typical LGRB progenitor, has also been discussed \citep{2019Natur.569..241S}.
+The r-process-enriched collapsar model has been used to fit the light curves of GRB 2011211A; however, the fits they exhibit high parameter degeneracies and require exceptionally high ejecta velocities \citep{Barnes_2023}.

 In this work, we explore the scenario of a kilonova driven by NS-NS and NS-BH mergers.
-In particular, we study the range of energetics and durations of the events, and properties of dynamical ejecta launched from the post-merger accretion disk.
-We also investigate possible formation of delayed accretion episodes, which might be of particular impact to sustain the jet in a long duration GRB, launched after the compact binary merger.
+In particular, we investigate the range of energetics and durations of the events, as well as the properties of dynamical ejecta launched from the post-merger accretion disk.
+We also investigate the possible formation of delayed accretion episodes, which may play a key role in sustaining the jet of a long-duration GRB launched after the compact binary merger.

-Our methodology is based on detailed numerical simulation with new version of the HARM-EOS code.
-The code has been developed upon our publicly available scheme HARM-COOL and is updated by adding a proper 3-parameter equation of state (EOS) and a neutrino leakage module.
-This is aimed to represent correctly the influence of chemical evolution on the engine properties as well as account for the neutrino viscosity.
-We introduce the presence of a poloidal magnetic field component in the accretion flow, and we study the influence of its strength on the magneto-rotational instability.
-We perform both 2D and 3D numerical simulations for a period of time sufficiently long to launch enough amount of dynamical ejecta.
+Our methodology is based on detailed numerical simulations using new version of the HARM-EOS code.
+The code (new branch) was developed based on our publicly available HARM-COOL\footnote{https://github.com/agnieszkajaniuk/HARM\_COOL} scheme and was updated by adding a three-parameter equation of state (EOS) and a neutrino leakage module.
+These updates aim to correctly represent the influence of chemical evolution on the engine properties and to account for neutrino viscosity.
+We introduced a poloidal magnetic field component in the accretion flow, and studied the influence of its strength on the magneto-rotational instability.
+We performed both 2D and 3D numerical simulations for a period long enough to launch a sufficient amount of dynamical ejecta.